IndustriaTech/django-orderedmodel/README.md

 Django-MPTT
 -----------

 Now there is a basic supoort of [django-mptt](http://django-mptt.github.com/django-mptt/).
-If you want to make simple reordering in admin and to use mptt for tree structure, you can use `orderedmodel.OrderableMPTTModel` and `orderedmodel.OrderedMPTTModelAdmin` instead of `orderedmodel.OrderedModel` and `orderedmodel.OrderedModelAdmin`
+If you want to make simple reordering in admin and to use mptt for tree structure, you can use `orderedmodel.OrderedMPTTModel` and `orderedmodel.OrderedMPTTModelAdmin` instead of `orderedmodel.OrderedModel` and `orderedmodel.OrderedModelAdmin`